-“The best thing to do is to try to hunt these guys down and figure out where they’re nesting.
-If roaches live behind the picture frame, for example, you will see what almost looks like pepper on the wall.
-That’s an indication that you need to get your vacuum cleaner ready, because when you move the picture frame, the roaches will probably run all over the place.
-Little moving hairs in cracks are the tips of antennae.
-To clearly see the telltale signs, you’ll need a very good flashlight.
-All my technicians use a Streamlight, the same used by police and first responders.”
+“The best thing to do is to hunt these guys down and figure out where they’re nesting,” says Deutsch.
+For example, you may see what looks like pepper on the wall or floor, which is actually roach feces.
+Or you may see little moving hairs in cracks, which are actually the tips of antennae.
+Deutsch says that in order to clearly see the telltale signs, you’ll need a very good flashlight.
+“All my technicians use a Streamlight, the same used by police and first responders,” he says.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best women’s jeans, rolling luggage, pillows for side sleepers, ultraflattering pants, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.